cktakahasi/zephyr/boards/arm/efm32hg_slstk3400a/doc/efm32hg_slstk3400a.rst

 Connections and IOs
 ===================

-The EFM32HG SoC has six gpio controllers (PORTA to PORTF), but only three are currently enabled (PORTB, PORTE and PORTF) for the EFM32HG-SLSTK3400A board.
+The EFM32HG SoC has six GPIO controllers (PORTA to PORTF), but only three are currently enabled (PORTB, PORTE and PORTF) for the EFM32HG-SLSTK3400A board.

 In the following table, the column Name contains Pin names.
 For example, PF4